tepsukka/vuex-oidc-wiki/Home.md

 ```

-Routes with meta.isPublic will not require authentication.
+Routes with meta.isPublic will not require authentication (you may also specify what routes are public when you create your store module, see step #2).
 If you have setup a silentRedirectUri (silent_redirect_uri if you use snake case) a silent signIn will be made on public routes.

 ## 9) Optional: setup silent renew callback